Learning to Reason Efficiently with Discounted Reinforcement Learning: Blackwell optimality and our main theoretical results

 \subsection{Softmax training, greedy deployment}

-We now consider a common setting in language model post training where we use softmax policies for training and then evaluate (or deploy) the greedified policy.
-Let $\Pi_s$ be the (possibly infinite) class of softmax policies used during training.
-We work with the standard \emph{time augmented, stationary, infinite horizon} representation of the finite horizon problem with horizon $H$.
-Define the augmented state space
+We now consider a common setting in language model post training and deep reinforcement learning where we use softmax policies for training and then evaluate (or deploy) the greedified policy \citep{haarnoja2018soft}.
+This setting is important as our experimental setup will train softmax policies and evaluate their greedified variants.
+We fix a deterministic tie breaking rule on $\mcA$ and define the greedification map on the states